SuzanneNL/pluviophile/README.md

 - **Comments under blog posts** - I initially planned on adding this feature.
 I have already shown however, that I know how to connect comments to a thread on the forum.
 I could use the same technique to add comments to a blog post, which would be even more simple.
 But since I'm working with a deadline and already showed how I could do this, I left it out for now.
 - **SLUG for forum and blog** - I have shown that I can implement slug fields for the profile pages.
 If I had time, I would have also added slugs for the forum and blog posts.
 - **Choose donation amount** - Currently, users can only donate € 5,- per donation.
 I would like to give users the option to either select an amount (for example with buttons for 2, 5 and 10 euros), or let them type the amount themselves.
 But I chose to focus on getting the payment and webhooks in order, which took a lot of time to get working.
 I therefore didn't work out the 'select amount' option yet.
-- **Share on social media** - This would allow a user to share a blog post on his personal social media page.
+- **Share on social media** - This would allow a user to share a blog post on his personal social media page, if I decided to make the blog app available for all users.
 It would give publicity to both my website and the authors.
 - **Search functionality** - This could be added to both the forum and the blog app.
 - **Quote comments (comment in comment)** - On a forum, users can usually respond specifically to someone else's comment.
 The original comment is then displayed between quotation marks, and the new user's comment is underneath, all inside one comment div.
 I would like to have this functionality on my forum.
 - **Widget for images** - like in the Boutique Ado project, this would be more user friendly.